barrucadu/memo.barrucadu.co.uk/memos/masks-of-nyarlathotep.markdown

 morning of the day after tomorrow to Puno, and from there into the
 mountains: so you have one evening and one full day in Lima.

+### 19th of March, 1921

-The following morning you went with Jackson Elias to meet with Professor Memesio Sanchez, a respected archaeologist and historian at the local university.
+You went with Jackson Elias to meet with Professor Memesio Sanchez, a respected archaeologist and historian at the local university.
 Professor Sanchez has offered numerous times to help Larkin's expedition, but been rebuffed or ignored every time.
 He thinks that Larkin plans to steal the pyramid's historical treasures and take them abroad, which the law currently does not prevent.
 He and his assistant, the undergraduate Trinidad Rizo, have been